 A brand is not a logo.
 A brand is not an identity.
-A brand is a product.
+A brand is not a product.
 A brand is a person’s gut feeling about a product, service or organization. — Marty Neumeier, Author and speaker on all things brand

 I recently did a webinar on branding and rebranding with good friend Jane Barwis, CEO of BRG Communications.
 We decided to do the webinar because many of our clients are rebranding or thinking about rebranding.

 Before we go into when it’s time to rebrand, let me tell you that rebranding will not fix your organization, increase event registrations, or increase membership.
 Rebranding could be part of a larger initiative to address organizational challenges, but rebranding on its own will not fix your problems.

 So when IS it time to rebrand?
 Jane and I think it’s time rebrand or seriously consider a rebrand when any of these apply: